rgrannell1/lisb/README.md

 LISB: Lost in a Sea of Brackets
 ===============================

-lisb is a toy language embedded within JavaScript.
-Lisb is unlike most languages that target JavaScript in that lisb code is made from ordinary JavaScript data-structures.
+lisb is a language embedded within JavaScript.
+Lisb is unlike most languages that target JS in that lisb code is made from ordinary JS data-structures.
+Lisb isn't intended to be a serious contender for Transpile JS Language of The Year, but it will hopefully develop into an interesting toy language.

+Lisb programs are built from JS literals like arrays, strings, numbers and functions, which are then evaluated by Lisb's custom evaluator [1].
+Most transpiled languages must transform non-JS source file to Javascript before running; lisb is Javascript all the way down.
+One nice side-effect of Lisb-programs being first-class citizens of Javascript is that Javascript can be used to dynamically write Lisb, adding metaprogramming without the unconstrained horrors of `eval`.

+## Features

 ```js
 lisbEval([